 A feud in a Chinese migrant family in Australia took a tragic and costly turn when it was taken for an adversarial contest in the New South Wales Supreme Court.
 In the adversarial court system, the litigants are responsible for finding the evidence and for presenting it to the court; the judge acts as an umpire, he enforces the rules of combat and selects the winning argument- based on the evidence that is presented to the court.
 The litigants are out to win the combat and the truth often takes second place.
 In court, all parties swear ‘to tell the truth, the whole truth, and nothing but the truth’.
 However, the adversarial system lends itself to a combatant presenting a selection of the truth that suit their cause.
 The winner chosen by the judge may sometimes be a skilful liar.

 The feud started after my eldest brother George died in Sydney on 30 January 2004.
 He was 73 of age and had a stroke over two years earlier.
-He left behind a daughter Katrina, then age 40 who lives in Melbourne and a son Lindsay age 37 living in Darwin.
+He left behind a daughter Katrina, then age 40 living in Melbourne and a son Lindsay age 37 living in Darwin.
 In life, George’s relationships with his two children were highly dysfunctional especially after his acrimonious divorce in 1984 when the children, then age 21 and 18, took the side of their mother.

-After four years in the legal system, the Katrina Case reached a hearing in June 2009; the judgment was delivered twelve months later- with mixed outcomes.
+The judgment was delivered twelve months later- with mixed outcomes.
 There were some skewed publicities in the press; the Sydney Morning Herald reported ‘Doctor used fraud to take over sibling’s estate’.
 This is wrong when the doctor concerned was the executor who was already in sole charge of the brother’s assets and affairs- I did not even have to take over the estate as asserted in the newspaper let alone using fraud to do so.

 First, I need to debunk the Sydney Morning Herald report of my so-called fraud and an underlying insinuation that I might have misappropriated some money.
 The court accepted the following evidence: